daniel-ulises/ps_project/README.md

 # How to install

 #### Make sure sqlite is installed, it's needed for the application.
+Django also has to be run with Python 3.

 First the repository has to be cloned